 Olivia was honored to be in the top 10% of all nominees, and was nominated by community leaders.

 Olivia is a catalyst for social responsibility.
 She created S.T.E.P. after having been impacted by a FEMA flood that took away her home, school, belongings and community.
 Although she experienced homelessness and disaster, she also experienced the good communities can do when they come together for a bigger purpose.
 That is what birthed S.T.E.P. as a way to give back to communities and to engage people to come up with ways to make this Earth a better place for us all.

 Olivia has been featured in blogs, articles, radio interviews, and more.
-She is a recurring guest of the "Own Your Dreams with Ona Brown" motivational radio show, a guest lecturer for Operation Hope (a part of the Martin Luther King, Jr. Center) for their adult entrepreneurship classes, and has been a guest speaker for organizations such as C.A.T.A.L.Y.S.T. and the Junior League of Boca Raton, Rotary Club, several city councils, Global Youth Initiatives with the John Maxwell Team, and much more.
+She is a recurring guest of the "Own Your Dreams with Ona Brown" motivational radio show, a guest lecturer for Operation Hope (a part of the Martin Luther King, Jr. Center) for their adult entrepreneurship classes, and has been a guest speaker for organizations such as C.A.T.A.L.Y.S.T., Junior League of Boca Raton, Rotary Club, several city councils, Global Youth Initiatives with the John Maxwell Team, and much more.
 Olivia's projects inspire youth and adults to take action in living responsibly locally, raising awareness nationally, and giving globally.
 You can read more about Olivia on her LinkedIn page

 What is S.T.E.P.?

 S.T.E.P. is a social responsibility initiative intended to fulfill the mission for everyone to live more responsibly with our resources locally, raise awareness for issues nationally, and whenever possible give back globally through either time, resources, or finances.
 As the founder, Olivia developed the name, the purpose, the mission, and directs all programs.

 Together we can make a BIG difference.
 One S.T.E.P. at at time!